zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 - Basic memory management (`cudaMalloc()`, `cudaFree()`, `cudaMemcpy`)
 - How to compile and run CUDA code

 **NOTE:** The number of SMs (streaming multiprocessors) has been growing substantially over time, so we are forced to write code that is flexible enough to run efficiently even on massively parallel architectures.
-For example, the NVIDIA A100 GPU has 108 SMs compared to V100's 80, and well written CUDA code developed for V100 should be able to scale effectively to A100 without requiring anything other than recompiling.
+For example, the NVIDIA A100 GPU has 108 SMs compared to V100's 80, and well-written CUDA code developed for V100 should be able to scale effectively to A100 without requiring anything other than recompiling.

 ## Exercise 1: vector_add
-In my case I am using [Nsight compute profiler](https://developer.nvidia.com/tools-overview) for analyzing the performance.
-Its possible that you may require `sudo` access to run the `ncu` profiler.
-For example in my case, without sudo access, the error shows `The user does not have permission to access NVIDIA GPU Performance Counters on the target device 0`:
+In my case, I am using [Nsight compute profiler](https://developer.nvidia.com/tools-overview) for analyzing the performance.
+It's possible that you may require `sudo` access to run the `ncu` profiler.
+For example, in my case, without sudo access, the error shows `The user does not have permission to access NVIDIA GPU Performance Counters on the target device 0`:
 ```cpp
 ncu ./test
 ==PROF== Connected to process 837557 (/home/sanjay42/sanjay/cuda/ATLAS_CUDA_tutorial/CUDA/02_Expose_Parallelism/test)